traceysaada/week-4-code-quiz/README.md

 # 04 Web APIs: Code Quiz

+to start I set up html index & inputted all code next I did the CSS to see how my page would look then followed with the javascipt file once the questions & variables where working next stage was to set a timer tried various methods of timers but the only one I could get to use with the code I set was a time out & not a countdown clock on the page.
+I need to study more on how to set up inital coding to be able to do this. not able to at the minute so will leave as a timout count down. i set up an alert to give the score at the end of the quiz should the questions all be answered before the time out. i havent managed to finish the quiz of with a library store for new user or user progress.
+I still need to study this coding to bring it in to this game.

 ## Your Task

 As you proceed in your journey to becoming a full-stack web developer, it’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
 A typical coding assessment is a combination of multiple-choice questions and interactive coding challenges.